electro-smith/DaisyExamples/README.md

 The script does expect that python3 is installed.

+One thing that must be kept in mind is that the script does not know where libDaisy/DaisySP are located.
+So all copied/created projects are expected to be two directories up from whereever the libraries are  (e.g. `seed/new_project/`).

+Adding an argument to specify this is planned, but not yet available.

 ### Create new example project

 Creates a brand new example project containing a Makefile, compilable source file,